rapratama2005/CS3-Group-Project/README.md

 - Card Game
 Michelle Brockwoman
-letap nahor (special "Whaaat!") annoying boy (Special "Ivy Talk") - If health is less than 5, they fail.
-(Stick Figure with spikey hair) Rizzler PanARABREAD (Special "Hard Carry") - Roll a dice, picks a random element and uses that attack Intellectual (Special "AP Research") - Evoles into Mrs. Kleiber, and attacks with "alright so" (stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field) has 20 health.
+letap nahor (special "Whaaat!")
+Nature Boy (Special "Ivy Talk") - If health is less than 5, they fail.
+Rizzler PanARABREAD (Special "Hard Carry") - Roll a dice, picks a random element and uses that attack Intellectual (Special "AP Research") - Evoles into Mrs. Kleiber, and attacks with "alright so" (stuns the enemy, enemy's strength is decreased until Mrs. Kleiber leaves the field) has 20 health.
 Pokemon Comp Sci Game (2 player game)